 The University shall estimate the total cost of responding to such extensive requests in writing prior to making the documents and/or information available and allow the requester the option of either agreeing in writing to pay the total cost or revising the request to narrow its nature or scope.
 Payment of the cost estimate is expected prior to any work being performed on the request.
 If the agreed upon estimate results in a deposit higher than the actual labor, mailing, materials and copying costs required to answer the request, the University shall refund that portion of the unused deposit to the requester along with the requested records.
 If the records custodian determines during processing that the cost estimate agreed to was too low, the custodian will contact the requester to explain the situation.
 The requester can then choose to rescind or modify the request, or provide additional cost estimate funds to cover additional labor required to process the request.
 Once additional cost estimate funds are received, work would then continue on the request (if not previously modified).
 After legal review, publicly-available records and information responsive to the request will then be submitted to the requester.

 Multiple requests within a short period of time from the same individual or the same organization will be considered a single request for purposes of determining costs.

-Any violation of this policy by faculty or staff may be considered "misconduct" under EPA policies (faculty and EPA non-faculty) and "unacceptable personal conduct" under SPA policies, including any appeal rights stated therein.
+Any violation of this policy by faculty or staff may be considered "misconduct" under EHRA policies (faculty and EHRA non-faculty) and "unacceptable personal conduct" under SHRA policies, including any appeal rights stated therein.
 Violations of law, under certain circumstances, may also be referred for criminal or civil prosecution.